 Navratri comes every year just after the last Shraddha of Pitru Paksha, i.e. Matamah Shraddha/ Sarva Pitru Amavasya.

 Ashwin Shardiya Navaratri is one of the most sacred festivals of Hindus.
-Mahanavratri commences on Ashwin Shukla Paksha Pratipada Tithi, in Sharad Ritu.
+Mahanavratri commences on Ashwin Shukla Paksha Prathama or Pratipada Tithi, in Sharad Ritu.

 Ashwin Shardiya Navaratri/Maha Navratri festival ends on the last day of Durga Puja with Durga Paran.
 Ashwin Shardiya Navaratri begins on 15th October 2023, this year.

 Hindus celebrate the Navaratri festival four times a year.
 Chaitra Navratri or Basant Navratri, Ashwin Shardiya Navaratri.

 How many Navratri festivals are celebrated in a year?